Close

 Make it relevant

 The answer depends on the profile of your reader.
-Once prevalent, newsletters are now used less and less as people are increasingly inundated with information and have limited time available.
+Once prevalent, newsletters are now used less and less.
+However, replacing this with a digital newsletter may be a good solution for your client base.
+Check out our newsletter templates on Broker Create

 Retired clients may have a more relaxed lifestyle which allows them to read all communications, whereas a client who still works could be swamped with emails and quick to judge what will be a good use of their time.
 Using a subject heading that appeals to your reader is vital.
 If it has ‘clickability’ you know that your message will at least be opened.

 Making sure the email content is relevant is also hugely important.
-A client with a high retirement income won’t be interested in new rules around staff contributions, for example.
-A newsletter may not be the best option if the content is general and designed to apply to the majority rather than the recipient.
+A newsletter may not be the best option if the content is general and designed to apply to the majority rather than being appropriate to the recipient.

 Analyse everything